 Characteristics of Services

-Individuals and those providing them with support will be able to access and move through the continuum of services in a fluid manner, receiving tailored, appropriate levels of intervention and support.
+Individuals will be able to access and move through the continuum of services in a fluid manner, receiving tailored, appropriate levels of intervention and support.
 In addition, individuals, families, professionals and direct support staff will be provided tools, skills, and interventions needed to quickly and effectively prevent, identify, and deescalate crises.

 The Department will continue to engage with individuals, family members, regional centers, professionals, advocates, and other stakeholders to:

 - Identify strategies and potential models of services and supports,

 - Evaluate the effectiveness of existing models, and

 - Address the capacity of community safety net services and supports.